nexusdev/awesome-decentralization/README.md

 - [BigchainDB](https://www.bigchaindb.com/) – BigchainDB allows developers to deploy blockchain proof-of-concepts, platforms and applications with a scalable blockchain database.
 - [Coinprism](https://www.coinprism.com/) – Use the Bitcoin blockchain with any kind of asset
 - [Counterparty](http://counterparty.io/) – Counterparty is a platform for free and open financial tools on the Bitcoin network.
 (Similar to Ethereum)
+- [Factom](http://factom.org/) – Businesses and governments can use Factom to simplify records management, record business processes, and address security and compliance issues

 ### Apps